Calisthenics For Beginners: What It Is & How To Start

 It works your whole body

-Calisthenics training can easily be a full-body workout if you incorporate a range of upper and lower body exercises.
-You’ll need to engage your core throughout many calisthenics movements to maintain your balance and good technique.
+Calisthenics training can easily be a full-body workout if you incorporate a range of upper and lower-body exercises into your session.
+You’ll need to engage your core throughout many calisthenics movements to maintain your balance and technique.

 It helps you move better in everyday life